$0.00

 • Topknots – a tuft of hair braided or arranged into a shape on top of the head

-One traditional Native American hairstyle that many people today know about and still wear is the roach, often known as a Mohawk or Mohican.
-The name comes from the tribes that frequently wore it.
-A roach is a shaved head, except for a strip of hair that runs down the middle of the head, front to back.
+The name originates from the tribes that wore it.
+A roach is a shaved head with a strip of hair running down the middle of the head, front to back.

-Many Native American men would also adorn their roaches with animal hair from deer or porcupines or wear a completely artificial roach made of feathers and other animal hairs.
+Many Native American men would decorate their roaches with deer or procupine hair or wear a completely artificial roach made of feathers and other animal hairs.

-Other common tribal haircuts were the scalp lock, a shaved head with a lock of hair at the top, and the tonsure, a shaved head with a fringe that circles the head.
+Other fascinating tribal haircuts were the scalp lock, a shaved head with a lock of hair at the top, and the tonsure, a shaved head with a fringe that circles the head.

 native american hairstyles scalp lock